AARP Eye Center

 When you need it: Breast cancer screening guidelines vary among medical boards.
 To keep it simple, many doctors recommend that women who are not at higher-than-average risk have annual screening mammograms beginning at age 40.
-The American Cancer Society (ACS) recommends annual mammograms for women age 45 to 54, with women age 55 and older continuing annual mammograms or switching to a mammogram every two years.
+The American Cancer Society recommends annual mammograms for women ages 45 to 54, with women age 55 and older continuing annual mammograms or switching to a mammogram every two years.
 (Breast cancer diagnosed in women over 55, especially those who have transitioned through menopause, is more likely to be slower-growing and less aggressive.)
 Women at high risk because of a family history of the disease or other factors, such as dense breasts or the presence of a BRCA gene mutation, likely need more frequent screenings.
-Mark Pearlman, M.D., who is one of the coauthors of the American College of Obstetricians and Gynecologists Practice Bulletin on Breast Cancer Risk Assessment and Screening in Average-Risk Women, says “women who have very dense breasts have about a four-fold risk of developing breast cancer in their lifetime, compared to women who have very fatty breasts.”
+Mark Pearlman, M.D., one of the authors of the American College of Obstetricians and Gynecologists Practice Bulletin on Breast Cancer Risk Assessment and Screening in Average-Risk Women, says “women who have very dense breasts have about a four-fold risk of developing breast cancer in their lifetime, compared to women who have very fatty breasts.”

 Most medical organizations don’t recommend routine breast self-exams as a part of breast cancer screening.
 According to the Mayo Clinic, “that’s because breast self-exams haven’t been shown to be effective in detecting cancer or improving survival for women who have breast cancer.”
 Getting an annual mammogram is the best way to catch the disease at an early stage, when it’s less likely to have spread.